LameckKambi/Phase1-Project-LameckKambi/README.md

 - Through insightful articles, users can gain a deeper understanding of stress triggers and learn evidence-based strategies for coping and resilience.
 The stress assessment feature provides personalized insights into individual stress levels, enabling users to identify areas for improvement.

-- Join us on the Stress Relief Insights Website and take the first step towards a healthier, happier, and stress-free life!
+- <b> `Join us on the Stress Relief Insights Website and take the first step towards a healthier, happier, and stress-free life!!` </b>